-WGO creates just the third new American production of Rossini’s William Tell in 85 years, starring Grammy-winner Lucas Meachem and Michael Spyres.
+WGO creates just the third new American production of Rossini’s “Guillaume Tell” in 85 years, starring Grammy-winning Baritone, Lucas Meachem, and Tenor Michael Spyres.

-WGO expands and re-names its Young Artists Program as the Opera Academy of the Midwest.
+WGO’s Young Artists Program is renamed as The Opera Academy of the Midwest.

 Margaret Ann Pent becomes WGO’s Founding Advisor.
 Edward J. Lada is named the company’s second President and CEO.

 Dennis Arnold is named WGO’s President and CEO.

 Internationally acclaimed baritone, Alan Held, begins his duties as WGO’s New Artistic Director.